Alexander and Viktor Zhizhich: Arrest, trial, and imprisonment

 Later that day, other villagers in Yekimovskaya decided to check on the married couple, as they had failed to go to the store for bread as they did every morning.
-They went to the house and discovered the walls covered with blood, the furniture was broken and their neighbours' bruised and mutilated bodies on the floor.
+They went to the house and discovered the walls covered with blood, the furniture was broken, and their neighbours' bruised and mutilated bodies on the floor.
 The authorities were notified, and witnesses told them they had seen the victims with two unfamiliar men the day before, with the pair later leaving the house with loaded luggage.
 Two days later, the brothers were detained in the Vozhegorodsky district by a policeman who found them suspicious and asked them for their documents.
 When they failed to provide identification, he arrested them.
 On the way to the police station, Alexander confessed to killing the spouses in Yekimovskaya.
 While being questioned, he additionally confessed to the three other murders, directing them to the crime scenes and explaining how they had done it.

-The Zhizhich brothers were charged with several crimes, including the five murders, causing grievous bodily harm, robbery, and property damage.
+The brothers were charged with several crimes, including the five murders, causing grievous bodily harm, robbery, and property damage.
 While they were housed in separate detention centers before trial, Alexander tried to send a note to his brother, instructing him to deny the Sokol murder and implicate another man, but the note was found by authorities and later used by prosecutors at trial.
 During the trial, the pair were seen to smile at the victims' family members while hearing their crimes being described in court.
 In the end, both admitted to the Yekimovskaya double murder and Alexander to the Lukhtonga killings, but both denied committing the murder in Sokol.

 As a result, this became a subject of skepticism by some jurors, who argued that there was not enough evidence to charge them with the first murder, as most of it had been burned in the fire.
 Nevertheless, in the end, both Alexander and Viktor were found guilty on all charges, with the former being sentenced to life imprisonment and the latter to 23 years imprisonment.
 At trial, it was remarked that had it not been for the country's moratorium on the death penalty, the younger brother most likely would have been sentenced to death and executed.
 Both brothers were sent to separate strict regime colonies.
 Alexander is currently incarcerated in the Polar Owl Colony at Kharp village in the Arctic north of Siberia.